cube3power/atsd/api/data/series/period.md

 * `startDate` of the selection interval is rounded to calculate the _base time_ using the rule table below.
 * If the _base time_ is within the selection interval, it becomes the initial period.
-* Otherwise, the period starting with _base time_ is incremented (decremented if _base time_ exceeds start time) to find the earliest period starting withing the selection interval.
+* Otherwise, the period starting with _base time_ is incremented (decremented if _base time_ exceeds start time) to find the earliest period starting within the selection interval.
 This period becomes the initial period.

 **`startDate` Rounding Rules**